Winter Safety Tips

 Preparing your Home

-Preparing your home is a great step for the winter weather.
-It is important to prepare for power outages as this can affect communication devices, lighting, appliances, and more.
+Preparing your home for winter weather is a great step.
+It is also important to prepare for power outages, as these can affect communication devices, lighting, appliances, and more.

 With the cold weather, many people use a variety of methods to heat the home including space heaters and fireplaces.
 Make sure to follow safety guidelines on how to prevent house fires.
 Here are some fire safety *holiday tips for your home this season: